Improved DC Programming Approaches for Solving the Quadratic Eigenvalue Complementarity Problem: Lower and upper bounds for

 In this case, it is proved that QEiCP($A,B,C$) has both positive and negative complementary eigenvalues \cite{Bras16}.
-We just need to focus on the bounds of positive complementary eigenvalue since the negative one can be down in a similar way. \begin{theorem}[See e.g. \cite{Iusem}] Under the assumptions that $A\in$ PD and $C\notin S_0$.
+We just need to focus on the bounds for a positive complementary eigenvalue, since the negative one can be done in a similar way. \begin{thm}[\cite{Iusem16}] Let $A\in$ PD, $C\notin S_0$ and define the following programs